How To Drive Safely Through Mountains in ColoradoRequest Free Consultation

 Save Your Breaks

 Pay attention to downgrade traffic signs and shift to a lower gear to save your breaks from failing.
 If you press your breaks every few seconds, so do the cars behind you.
-Since there are a lot of larger 4-wheel drives on the road, don’t give them a chance to use you as a speedbump!
+Since there are a lot of semi-trucks and other large vehicles on the road, don’t give them a chance to use you as a speedbump!
 Instead, change your gears into Low 2 or Low 1 on a very steep hill (both uphill and downhill) so the transmission will break for you.
 When you’re driving uphill, don’t turn your AC on, as it may cause your engine to overheat.
 Instead, roll down the windows and let some fresh air in.

 If your car does overheat, here are some tips from Colorado Springs‘ government: